eljojo/faircamp-fork/README.md

 Note that there is a `--theming-widget` CLI option that lets you interactively explore different settings for `hue`, `hue_spread`, `tint_back` and `tint_front`.
-Just build your catalog with the option enabled and open it in the browser - the page will then contain the theming widget.
+Just build your catalog with the option enabled and open it in the browser - every page will then contain the theming widget.

 #### Advanced control over caching strategy